 The EANO School of Neuro-Oncology is a comprehensive high level, postgraduate, in-depth 2-year virtual programme covering 7 weekends (one every 2-3 months) over a periode of 2 years in neuro-oncology aiming to provide education on all aspects of the discipline including basic science, epidemiology diagnosis and treatment of all neuro-oncology conditions for adults and children as well as supportive care for survivors and end of life care and research to healthcare professionals and basic scientists planning a career in the field.

-Each weekend will consist of 20 teaching hours, and will cover main topics in Neuro-Oncology field, such as Basic and Translational Research, Gliomas, Extra axial tumours, CNS Lymphoma, Pediatric NO, other rare primary CNS tumours, Metastases to the CNS, and neurologic complication of tumours, treatments and palliative care.
+Each weekend will consist of approximately 10 teaching hours, and will cover main topics in Neuro-Oncology fields, such as Basic and Translational Research, Gliomas, Extra axial tumours, CNS Lymphoma, Pediatric NO, other rare primary CNS tumours, Metastases to the CNS, and neurologic complication of tumours, treatments and palliative care.